 The Pyramids of Giza

 The tourist location of Abu Simbel on the west bank of Lake Nasser made the two twin temples threatened with immersion.
 So in 1960, a comprehensive transfer of the Abu Simbel complex was carried out.
 And this location has until now become one of the tourist attractions that must be visited while on vacation to Egypt.
-To just know, currently Abu Simbel is a UNESCO World Heritage Site that is part of the Nubia landmarks, which cover from Abu Simbel to Philae.
+To know, currently, Abu Simbel is a UNESCO World Heritage Site that is part of the Nubia landmarks, which cover from Abu Simbel to Philae.

 If you want to explore various attractions in Egypt, you can do this by traveling by boat along the Nile River.
-This river has been in Egypt since ancient times, you could say this river is ancient.
+This river has been in Egypt since ancient times, and you could say this river is old.
 The Nile is a witness to the history of Egyptian civilization.
 Almost all Egyptian cruise ships make the cruise through this comfortable and beautiful river to reach the cities in Egypt.

 Ibn Tulun Mosque

-Ibn Tulun Mosque, also known as the al-Maydan Mosque, is one of the interesting tourist attractions in Egypt.
-Although this mosque is hundreds of years old, but this mosque is still sturdy because it is well maintained.
+Ibn Tulun Mosque, also known as the al-Maydan Mosque, is one of the exciting tourist attractions in Egypt.
+Although this mosque is hundreds of years old, this mosque is still sturdy because it is well maintained.
 This mosque is one of the oldest mosque buildings in Cairo after the Amr Bin Ash Mosque.
 The construction of this mosque was carried out by Ahmad Ibnu Tulun (Abbassid Governor of Egypt).

 The next tourist attraction that should not escape the list of your visits while traveling to Egypt is Dahab, a small village located on the southeast coast of the Sinai Peninsula.
-Previously Dahab was known as a fishing village of the Bedouins and this place was an isolated coastal village, located approximately 85 km north of Sharm El Sheikh in the Gulf of Aqaba.
+Previously Dahab was known as a fishing village of the Bedouins, and this place was an isolated coastal village, located approximately 85 km north of Sharm El Sheikh in the Gulf of Aqaba.

 Valley of the Kings

-Valley of the Kings or known as the Valley of the Kings is a tomb intended for nobles and kings of the new kingdom.
-The Valley of the Kings is located along the western edge of the Nile just opposite Thebes or what is now known as Luxor.
-This burial place consists of two valleys namely the East Valley and the West Valley.
+Valley of the Kings or known as the Valley of the Kings, is a tomb intended for nobles and kings of the new kingdom.
+The Valley of the Kings is located along the western edge of the Nile, just opposite Thebes or what is now known as Luxor.
+This burial place consists of two valleys, namely the East Valley and the West Valley.
 There are 63 tombs in the Valley of the Kings.

-The types of tombs also range from those that have simple holes for the tomb complex with 120 rooms, royal tombs decorated with carvings and Egyptian mythology.
+The types of tombs also range from those that have simple holes for the tomb complex with 120 rooms, royal tombs decorated with carvings, and Egyptian mythology.
 It’s a pity because the tomb here seems to have experienced robbery except to eat Tutankhamun.

-After the 1919 Egyptian Revolution, this square became increasingly known as Tahrir Square (freedom), but this square did not officially change its name until the 1952 Egyptian Revolution which transformed Egypt from a constitutional monarchy to a republican state.
+After the 1919 Egyptian Revolution, this square became increasingly known as Tahrir Square (freedom), but this square did not officially change its name until the 1952 Egyptian Revolution, which transformed Egypt from a constitutional monarchy to a republican state.
 And then there was a protest against President Hosni Mobarak, namely on January 25, 2011.

-The square is the northern end of Qasr al-Ayn Street, the western end of Talaat Harb Street, and Qasr el-Nil Street which has direct south access past the Qasr al-Nile Bridge that crosses the Nile.
+The square is the northern end of Qasr al-Ayn Street, the western end of Talaat Harb Street, and Qasr el-Nil Street, which has direct south access past the Qasr al-Nile Bridge that crosses the Nile.

-At the top of Mount Sinai there are mosques and churches that are crowded with tourists.
+At the top of Mount Sinai, there are mosques and churches that are crowded with tourists.
 This is due to the history of Mount Sinai, where it was said that Mount Sinai was the place where God appeared to Moses and made an agreement with the tribes of Israel gathered there and also at that time Moses received God’s revelation in the form of 10 commandments God was given to the Israelites.
 So for those of you who have the opportunity to visit, don’t forget to visit one of the Tourist Attractions in Egypt.

-This Egyptian tourist attraction is an ancient city built on the former land of Thebes which was once the capital of ancient Egypt.
+This Egyptian tourist attraction is an ancient city built on the former land of Thebes, which was once the capital of ancient Egypt.
 Pharaoh’s kings made civilizations that had never existed before in the City of Luxor.
-The western desert is known as the city of death, the burial location of the successors of Lord Amun and all his property.
+The western Desert is known as the city of death, the burial location of the successors of Lord Amun, and all his property.